unzew/apostles/charter.md

 ## Goals of the Order

-1. The Apostles will educate and train its members in an effort to assist them in realizing their true potential.
-Members are then encouraged to share their knowledge and experience with other citizens of Elanthia.
+1. Apostles will dedicate themselves to the education and training of their members, so that each member can realize their true potential, through the sharing of knowledge and experiences.
-2. The Apostles will develop an exceptional information network and provide it to the public.
+2. Apostles will also dedicate themselves to providing exceptional information with the Elanthian public.
-3. Individual members of the Apostles will set strong moral values and encourage others to uphold them as well.
+3. Apostles will be an example to those around us through our strong moral values and will encourage others to do so as well.
-4. Members of the Apostles will commit themselves to the organization of citizens in times of conflict.
+4. Apostles will work with Elanthian citizens towards neutralizing any threat against Elanthia.
 5. The Apostles will work together with Elanthian citizens towards neutralizing any threat against Elanthia as a whole.

 ## Coat of Arms/Order Crest